Embryo Implantation After FET: What Must Happen for Pregnancy to Continue

 This structure is responsible for nutrient transfer, hormonal signalling and continued vascular development.
 Placental formation is not a late event.
 It begins almost immediately after implantation.

 If early placental signalling is disrupted, progression becomes unstable.
 Attachment alone is not sufficient.
-Sustained placental development supports continued growth.
+Sustained placental development supports continued growth — and that structure is built from the protein, fatty acids and micronutrients the maternal body has available to it at this phase.

 Modulating the Maternal Immune Response